korhner/jekyll-now/_posts/2015-03-17-log4j-dynamic-log-leak.markdown

 ## Hunting the memory leak

 We started to try to isolate the problem and found a possible red flag - for every client that connected, we generated a new logger containing class name and IP address of the client.
+Is it possible that log4j loggers are kept in memory forever and never removed?
 It was very easy to set up an experiment to test the hypothesis.
 I created a minimal piece of code that created a lot of dynamically named loggers and attached a profiler to it.
 For this simple case, Java VisualVM, which comes with Java is more that enough.